Call us on

 Wheelchair basketball is an extremely popular sport, with clubs up and down the country.

-We’re proud to sponsor the Hampshire Harriers wheelchair basketball club, but you can find your nearest wheelchair basketball club with British Wheelchair Basketball's club finder.
+We’re proud to sponsor the Hampshire Harriers wheelchair basketball club - you can find your nearest wheelchair basketball club with British Wheelchair Basketball's club finder.

 British Wheelchair Basketball is the UK governing body for the sport.
-You can find out more information by visiting its website.
+Find out more about British Wheelchair Basketball

 Request A Call Back